bwogit/CI_PP4_Caiman_Cove/README.md

 ## User Stories

 ### Users
-1. As a User, I can Navigate the Site Easily and Intuitively:
+1. 1.
+As a User, I can Navigate the Site Easily and Intuitively
 2. As a User, I can intuitively Use the Navbar, Footer, and Social Media Icons
-3. As a User, I can access a Page for enquiries or leave suggestions or coments
+3. As a User, I can access a Page for enquiries or leave suggestions or comments
 4. As a User, I can quickly Access Opening Hours and Essential Information email, phone, and social media.
 5. As a User, I can Choose date/times to make reservations
-6. As a User, I can mofify booking and select another date/time
+6. As a User, I can modify booking and select another date/time
 7. As a User, I can Delete My Reservation
-8. As a User, I can view past and current reservations
+8. As a User, I can view past and current valid reservations
-9. As a User, I can receive notofications for each event in the bookig process
+9. As a User, I can receive notifications for each event in the booking process
-10. As a User, I can SignUp to be able to login and therefore book
+10. As a User, I can SignUp to login
-11. As a User, I can Authenticate Myself tobe granted access to the app features
+11. As a User, I can Authenticate to be granted access to the app features
-12. As a User, I can know my loggin status
+12. As a User, I can Clearly Observe My Current Login Status
 13. As a User, I can read blogs
-14. As a User, I can discover the restaurants food offering
+14. As a User, I can Explore the Comprehensive Food and Drink offering

 ### Admin / Privileged User
 15. As an Admin or Privileged User, I can Log In to Access the Site's Backend
 16. As an Admin or Privileged User, I can CRUD bookings for Phone or Email Reservations
-17. As an Admin or Privileged User, I can filter Bookings and Menus
+17. As an Admin or Privileged User, I can CRUD menus items
+18. As a (Admin User), I can read customers opinions/reclamation/suggestions
-18. As an Admin or Privileged User, I can Filter Bookings by Date for Specific Day Insight
+19. As an Admin or Privileged User, I can Filter Bookings by Date to have al bookings of the day
-19. As an Admin, I can Log In to Manage Food and Cocktail Menu Items
-20. As an Admin, I can CRUD Food and Drink Items in the Database

 ### Site Owner
 21. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience